zaiisao/Documentation/en/cloud-recording/billing_cloud_recording.md

 Billing = Video pricing × video minutes/1,000 × the number of recording sessions= $22.49 × 1,000/1,000 × 1= $22.49

 ## Considerations

+### Accuracy of service minutes

+At the end of each month, Agora adds up the usage duration (in seconds) of audio, HD video, and HD+ video, and divides them by 60 to get the respective service minutes (rounded up to the next integer).
+For example, if the duration of audio service of the month is 59 seconds, then the audio service minutes is calculated as 1 minute; if the duration of video service is 61 seconds, then the video service minutes is calculated as 2 minutes.
+The error of service minutes for each month is within 1 minute.